 Professional nursing practice at SKMCH&RC is promoted through membership of the Pakistan Cancer Nursing Forum affiliated to the International Society of Nurses in Cancer Care and through membership of the Asia Pacific Hospice Network.

 Nursing at Shaukat Khanum offers much more than the traditional image of nursing.
 Nurses provide care to patients receiving complex treatment for their disease through surgery, radiation therapy, chemotherapy and nuclear medicine processes.
-In addition to informing patients about their disease and its treatment, nurses provide emotional support.
+In addition to educating patients about their disease and its treatment, nurses provide emotional support.

-A large part of what they do is patient education.
+A large part of what they do is patient and family education.
 Patients are advised on what to expect during their stay and after they are discharged.
 It also includes teaching them about what drugs they will be taking and the side effects of those drugs, blood transfusions, how to look for signs of infection and bleeding and dietary changes.
 Team Nursing and Nursing Documentation are seen as very important as they foster team spirit and improve the quality of care given to patients and their families.

 The Nursing Division is headed by the Director of Nursing/Nursing Education.
 There are five grades of clinical nursing staff – Clinical Nurse Managers, Team Leaders, Senior Staff Nurses, Staff Nurses and Trainee Staff Nurses.
 A competitive salary package is available for all levels of Nursing Staff.